RoTRAG: Rule of Thumb Reasoning for Conversation Harm Detection with Retrieval-Augmented Generation: Discussion

 To examine the quality of the reasoning produced by \textbf{RoTRAG}, we conducted a qualitative evaluation with five experts in LLM and AI systems.
 The experts assessed 10 examples from two perspectives: (H1) how reasonable the newly generated Rule of Thumb (RoT) is on a 1--5 scale, and (H2) whether CoT reasoning or \textbf{RoTRAG}'s reasoning better supports the final output.

 As shown in Figure~\ref{fig:qual_score_distribution}, \textbf{RoTRAG} produces generally well-received reasoning.
 Across 50 expert ratings, the generated RoTs achieved an average score of 4.10/5, with 76.0\% of all ratings falling in the 4--5 range.
-This concentration of ratings in the upper end of the scale suggests that the generated RoTs are typically viewed as reasonable rather than noisy or arbitrary.
+This indicates that the generated RoTs are generally viewed as reasonable.
 In addition, the preference summary in Table~\ref{tab:qual_pref} shows that experts selected \textbf{RoTRAG}'s reasoning in 74.0\% of the judgments, while CoT reasoning was preferred in 26.0\%.
 These results indicate that the intermediate reasoning introduced by \textbf{RoTRAG} is not only plausible to human experts, but also more effective in supporting the final output than standard CoT reasoning.

-Overall, the qualitative findings complement the quantitative results by showing that \textbf{RoTRAG} improves not only predictive performance but also the perceived quality and usefulness of the reasoning process itself.
+Overall, these findings suggest that \textbf{RoTRAG} improves both predictive performance and perceived reasoning quality.